-Christian Leadership, Christian Studies (Mandarin Language), Christian Worldview Studies (Korean Language), Global Christian Leadership (Korean Language) Graduate Program in Chaplaincy and Spiritual Care (MACHP) This 60-credit program prepares graduates for certification as a chaplain, a unique vocation that allows people to provide spiritual care in a variety of contexts, such as hospitals, prisons and workplaces.
+Christian Studies (Mandarin Language), Christian Worldview Studies (Korean Language), Global Christian Leadership (Korean Language) Graduate Program in Chaplaincy and Spiritual Care (MACHP) This 60-credit program prepares graduates for certification as a chaplain, a unique vocation that allows people to provide spiritual care in a variety of contexts, such as hospitals, prisons and workplaces.
 Studies include a strong foundation in biblical studies, theology and personal spiritual formation, along with specialized courses in spiritual care.
 The practicum provides valuable experience in the field.
+This program is designed to produce graduates who meet all the Canadian Association of Spiritual Care's professional competencies.
 Graduate Program in Christian Leadership (MACL) The two-year program includes foundational education in biblical studies, theology and personal ministry formation.
 Students will deepen their understanding of the gospel and how it can be lived out in all areas of life - at home, at work, in community and church - to effectively serve where God has called them and confidently disciple others in Christian faith.
 Graduation requires the completion of a graduating essay.
-Graduate Program in Church Planting and Revitalization (MACPL) This two-year program seeks to educate and equip graduates who love the church, believe in its mission and are called to bring the good news of Jesus into the world.
-In addition to a strong foundation in biblical studies, theology and personal spiritual formation, the Church Planting and Revitalization program provides the opportunity to engage in local church ministry under the supervision of an established ministry leader.
-Graduation requires the completion of a graduating essay.
 Graduate Program in Theological Studies (M.Th.)
-The Master of Theology (M.Th.) at TWS/ACTS is a specialized, post-M.Div. research-oriented program of 30 semester hours.
+The Master of Theology (M.Th.) at TWS/ACTS is a specialized, post-M.Div. or post-MA research-oriented program of 30 semester hours.
 The program is designed for those whose sense of vocation includes teaching and scholarship, who are planning to go on to doctoral studies, or who are interested in acquiring advanced training and knowledge in a specialized area to enhance church-based ministries or to enrich a teaching role.
 The program offers a choice of five specializations, and includes opportunity to study in a mentoring relationship with faculty.
 Graduation requires the completion of a thesis project.
 Track Options:

 New Testament; Old Testament; Theology; Church History; Septuagint.
 Postgraduate Program in Doctorate of Pastoral Ministry (D.Min.)
 Trinity Western Seminary/ACTS' Doctor of Ministry degree is a professional development degree designed for people who have earned a Masters degree in biblical, theological, or ministry studies, and who are actively engaged in Christian ministry or evangelism.
 Applicants must complete at least three years of full-time ministry after completing an MA or M.Div., before pursuing admission to the D.Min. program.
 As an in-service degree, students must be involved in regular ministry during the time of enrolment.
-Students meet once per year in the fall for on-campus mentored peer learning with ACTS faculty and fellow students.
+Students meet once per year in the fall for on-campus mentored peer learning with ACTS faculty and fellow students, and participate in two, eight-day ministry immersion field trips in various Canadian cities.
 The four key themes of the DMin program - Biblical and theological studies; leadership in community; cultural analysis and engagement; and applied ministry formation - are woven through the program and help structure the work students do throughout the year.
 The primary focus remains on the final and significant "Project" which emerges from the ministry setting of the student.
-The program is designed to be completed in three years, or up to five years with permission of the Program Director and the Graduate Studies Office...
+The program is designed to be completed in three years, or up to five years with permission of the Program Director and the Graduate Studies Office.
 Graduate Diploma - Christian Studies (DCS) The one-year (29 credit hours) Graduate Diploma - Christian Studies provides students with a quality master's level theological and biblical education combined with advanced integration in practice.
 This program is also designed for those wishing refreshment and academic upgrading.
 The Graduate Diploma offers flexibility to meet individual in-service needs, especially for those students desiring a non-thesis program.
 If students work closely with their advisors, a large part of this program could be applicable to a more advanced degree.
 Track Options: